hairline-bandit/Gloss-Programming-Language/docs.md

 "push" adds a value to the end of an array

+"remove" removes a value from an array by index

 To use pop, put the pop keyword followed by a colon and a space

 Then put the array that you'd like to pop from (followed by a semicolon ofc)